Gender pay gap: Discrimination

-Parenthood and the motherhood penalty
+Parenthood and motherhood penalty

 Studies have shown that an increasing share of the gender pay gap over time is due to children.
 The phenomenon of lower wages due to childbearing has been termed the motherhood penalty.
-In short, the motherhood penalty depicts the greater disadvantage mothers face as far as earning less wages than a childless woman.
+In short, the motherhood penalty depicts the greater disadvantage mothers face in terms of earning less wages than a childless woman.
 According to a study conducted by the Joint Economic Committee, in 2014, mothers were shown to earn 3% less than childless women and 15% less than childless men.
-Although it is true that the gender pay gap has narrowed, this phenomenon is essentially only significant for childless men and women.
+Although the gender pay gap has indeed narrowed, this phenomenon is essentially only significant for childless men and women.
 Further, studies have shown that the motherhood penalty has been unwavering, rather than declining like the gender pay gap.

-The contribution of the motherhood penalty to the disparity in earnings between genders differs between countries; in Southern Europe, mothers earn more than childless women, in Nordic companies, mothers earn slightly less, in Continental Europe and Anglo-Saxon European countries, the difference is larger, and in Eastern Europe, a large part of the pay gap is due to motherhood.
+The contribution of the motherhood penalty to the disparity in earnings between genders differs between countries; in Southern Europe, mothers earn more than childless women, in Nordic countries, mothers earn slightly less, in Continental Europe and Anglo-Saxon European countries, the difference is larger, and in Eastern Europe, a large part of the pay gap is due to motherhood.

 Traditionally, mothers leave the workforce temporarily to take care of their children.
-The length of parental leave of mothers affect the gender pay, shorter parental leave may lead women to leave the workplace, longer parental leaves can result in reduced wages of mothers, moderate leaves allow mothers to balance career and motherhood.
-The availability of childcare can reduce the motherhood penalty as well as increasing workplace participation by mothers.
+The length of parental leave for mothers affects gender pay: shorter parental leave may lead women to leave the workforce, longer parental leave can result in reduced wages for mothers, and moderate leave allows mothers to balance career and motherhood.
+The availability of childcare can reduce the motherhood penalty as well as increase workplace participation by mothers.